Biospecimens and Clinical Database Core

 The Biospecimens and Clinical Database Core supports all four research projects in the Mayo Clinic Multiple Myeloma SPORE and is responsible for sample collection, processing, tracking and allocation.

-The core also provides services that include integration of gene expression profiling (GEP), next-generation sequencing, FISH and flow cytometry, further enriching the data associated with each patient.
+The core also provides services that include integration of gene expression profiling (GEP), next-generation sequencing, fluorescence in situ hybridization (FISH) and flow cytometry, all of which further enrich the data associated with each patient.

-The Biospecimens and Clinical Database Core coordinates data collection, database development and maintenance, and data quality control.
+The core coordinates data collection, database development and maintenance, and data quality control.
 It provides a mechanism of consistent and compatible data handling, facilitating management of collected data and integration with data from existing Mayo Clinic resources.

-The core generates and completes data-mining projects using existing clinical data, including exploration of flow-cytometry, FISH and GEP.
-By amassing so much clinical data in one system, ideas for data-mining projects abound.
+The core also generates and completes data-mining projects using existing clinical data, including exploration of flow cytometry, FISH and GEP.
+Amassing a large volume of clinical data in one system allows for the proliferation of ideas for data-mining projects.

 Co-leaders of the Biospecimens and Clinical Database Core are: